Alfred Cort Haddon: Retirement

 On his retirement Haddon was made honorary keeper of the rich collections from New Guinea which the Cambridge Museum possesses, and also wrote up the remaining parts of the Torres Straits Reports, which his busy teaching and administrative life had forced him to set aside.
 His help and counsel to younger men was then still more freely at their service, and as always he continually laid aside his own work to help them with theirs.

 Haddon was president of Section H (Anthropology) in the British Association meetings of 1902 and 1905.
 He was president of the Royal Anthropological Institute of Great Britain and Ireland, of the Folk Lore Society, and of the Cambridge Antiquarian Society was elected a Fellow of the Royal Society; received from the R.A.I. the Huxley Medal in 1920; and was the first recipient of the Rivers Medal in 1924.

 He was the first to recognise the ethnological importance of string figures and tricks, known in England as "cats' cradles", but found all over the world as a pastime among native peoples.
 He and Rivers invented a nomenclature and method of describing the process of making the different figures, and one of his daughters, Kathleen Rishbeth, became an expert authority on the subject.

 His main publications, besides those already mentioned, were: Evolution in Art (1895), The Study of Man (1898), Head-hunters, Black, White and Brown (1901), The Races of Man (1909; second, entirely rewritten, ed.
 1924), and The Wanderings of People (1911).
 He contributed to the Encyclopædia Britannica, Dictionary of National Biography, and several articles to Hastings's Encyclopaedia of Religion and Ethics.
 A bibliography of his writings and papers runs to over 200 entries, even without his book reviews.

-Though subsequently sidelined by Bronisław Malinowski, and the new paradigm of functionalism within anthropology, Haddon was profoundly influential mentoring and supporting various anthropologists conducted then nascent fieldwork: A.R.
-Brown in the Andaman Islands (1906–08), Gunnar Landtman on Kiwai in now Papua New Guinea (1910–12), Diamond Jenness (1911–12), R.R.
-Marrett's student at the University of Oxford, as well as John Layard on Malakula, Vanuatu (1914–15), and to have Bronisław Malinowski stationed in Mailu and later the Trobriand Islands during World War 1.
-Haddon actively gave advice to missionaries, government officers, traders and anthropologists; collecting in return information about New Guinea and elsewhere.
+Though subsequently sidelined by Bronisław Malinowski, and the new paradigm of functionalism within anthropology, Haddon's work helped to support various anthropologists conducting then nascent fieldwork: A. R. Brown in the Andaman Islands (1906–08), Gunnar Landtman on Kiwai in now Papua New Guinea (1910–12), Diamond Jenness (1911–12), R. R. Marrett's student at the University of Oxford, as well as John Layard on Malakula, Vanuatu (1914–15), and to have Bronisław Malinowski stationed in Mailu and later the Trobriand Islands during World War 1.
+Haddon actively gave advice to missionaries, government officers, traders and anthropologists; in return, collecting information about New Guinea and elsewhere.

 Haddon's photographic archive and artefact collections can be found in the Museum of Anthropology and Archaeology in Cambridge University, while his papers are in the Cambridge University's Library's Special Collections.

 Family

-Haddon's wife, Fanny Elizabeth Haddon (née Rose), died in 1937, leaving a son and two daughters.
+Haddon's wife, Fanny Elizabeth Haddon, died in 1937, leaving a son and two daughters.
 Haddon's daughter Kathleen was a zoologist, photographer, and scholar of string-figures.
 She accompanied her father on a journey along the coast of New Guinea during his Torres Straits Expedition.
 She married O. H. T. Rishbeth in 1917.